 In the normal course of business the Bank enters into commitments to meet the credit requirements of its customers.
-These credit arrangements, representing undertakings to make credit available in the form of new loans and mortgages and drawdown facilities (excluding credit-card commitments), are subject to the Bank's normal credit standards, controls and collateral requirements.
+These credit arrangements, representing undertakings to make credit available in the form of new loans and mortgages and drawdown facilities (excluding uncommitted facilities), are subject to the Bank's normal credit standards, controls and collateral requirements.
 The values set out in the table below represent the maximum amount of additional credit that the Bank could be obligated to extend, should such contracts be fully utilized.

+September 30, 2020 September 30, 2019

-Commitments to extend credit: September 30, 2019 September 30, 2018 Original term to maturity of one year or less Original term to maturity of more than one year \$ 8,459 11,053 \$ Total credit commitments \$ 19,512 \$ 16,593
+Commitments to extend credit:

+Original term to maturity of one year or less Original term to maturity of more than one year \$ 18,077 \$ 8,459 11,053

+Total credit commitments \$ 26,830 \$ 19,512